Ghabaghib: Ottoman period

-In 1596, Ghabagib appeared in the Ottoman tax registers being part of the nahiya (subdistrict) of Bani Kilab in the Qada of Hauran.
+A tower was built in the town on the orders of Ottoman Sultan, Selim I. In 1596, Ghabagib appeared in the Ottoman tax registers being part of the nahiya (subdistrict) of Bani Kilab in the Qada of Hauran.
 It had an entirely Muslim population consisting of 6 households and 5 bachelors.
 The villagers paid a fixed tax rate of 25% on various agricultural products, including wheat, barley, summer crops, goats and/or beehives; a total of 2,000 akçe.

-In 1838, Ghubaghib was noted as a Muslim village, situated "the Nukra, north of Al-Shaykh Maskin".
+In 1838, Ghabaghib was noted as a Muslim village, situated in the Nuqra (southern Hauran plain) north of al-Shaykh Maskin.
 In the mid-19th-century, Ghabaghib was a small village with structures built of black basalt stone.
 The town, situated along the Hajj caravan route between Damascus and Mecca, served as an intermediate rest stop between Khan Dannun and al-Sanamayn.
-A tower was built in the town on the orders of Ottoman Sultan, Selim I. Ghabaghib later became a station on the Damascus–Daraa line of the Hejaz Railway.
+Ghabaghib later became a station on the Damascus–Daraa line of the Hejaz Railway.
 During the Syria–Lebanon Campaign in World War II, Ghabaghib served as the headquarters for the Free French Forces in southern Syria.
 The town was nicknamed "Rhubarb" by British soldiers who found the name too difficult to pronounce.

 In 1906, the traveler William Ewing noted that "At Ghabaghib ... great cisterns and scattered ruins tell of an important place in times past."